stelzinga/MF/Management_Framework-Appendix.md

 The above yields in plain text clear separators whilst also following Markdown protocol.

-For large blocks of text use 2x H1 separator above and below the block, and use capital letters for the block name.
+Recommended implementation in notes: for large blocks of text use 2x H1 separator above and below the block, and use capital letters for the block name.
 This is useful in very long notes.

 #### Header Labels
 Header labels are created with one or more '#'.
 Use these to create H1, H2 level captions:
 - H1: # ALL CAPS
 - H2: ## First Letters Of Each Word Capitalised
 - H3: ### First Letters Of Each Word Capitalised
 - H4: #### First Letters Of Each Word Capitalised
 - H5: ##### First Letters Of Each Word Capitalised